OrangeCash090/Diorite/README.md

 ## Installation
 `npm install diorite`

-To update Diorite to the latest version and the Node.js dependencies of the package, run\
+To update Diorite to the latest version and the Node.js dependencies of the package, run `npm install diorite@latest`
-`npm update`

 ## Usage
 tbd